forxer/wampi/README.md

 wampi
 ===============

-Convenient replacement for the default Wampserver index.
+Convenient replacement for the default Wampserver index built on top of Tao.

 Installation
 ------------